Bladder Cancer Awareness Month

 Key facts and diagnosis

-Around 10,000 people are diagnosed with bladder cancer each year in the UK, and it is more prevalent with those aged between 50 and 70 with most new cases being diagnosed in people aged 60 and above.
+Around 10,000 people are diagnosed with bladder cancer each year in the UK.
+It is more prevalent with those aged between 50 and 70 with most new cases being diagnosed in people aged 60 and above.

-Bladder cancer starts in the lining of the bladder and the most common symptom of bladder cancer is blood in the urine, which is usually painless, you may also experience the need to pass urine more frequently or experience pain.
-If you notice any of these symptoms you should contact your GP practice, however they do not mean it is definitely cancer.
+Bladder cancer starts in the lining of the bladder and the most common symptom of is blood in the urine, which is usually painless.
+You may also experience the need to pass urine more frequently or experience pain.
+If you notice any of these symptoms you should contact your GP practice, however symptoms do not mean it is definitely cancer.

-- When caught early, bladder cancer is highly treatable.
+• When caught early, it is highly treatable.

-- Bladder cancer is most common in men, but 1 in 4 bladder cancer patients are women.
+• Bladder cancer is most common in men, but 1 in 4 patients are women.

 Notice any symptoms?
 Get it checked out!